The Lancet Neurology September 28, 2011

 Endpoint

-Key result: Intensive therapy reduced the incidence of major cardiovascular events but increased mortality, leading to premature termination of the intensive arm.
+Key result: Intensive therapy increased all-cause mortality and did not significantly reduce major CV events, leading to premature termination of the intensive arm.

 2008